oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 #### 📌 C56: Write a query that returns a list of employees that includes the employee id, name, and salary along with the name of their manager.

-Remember that in the EMPLOYEES table, the column “manager_id” corresponds to the employee_id of another employee who works as a manager.
-So if you see an employee with manager_id = 100, it means that in the same EMPLOYEES table, there is an employee whose employee_id is 100, who works as a manager.
+<strong>Remember that in the EMPLOYEES table, the column “manager_id” corresponds to the employee_id of another employee who works as a manager.
+So if you see an employee with manager_id = 100, it means that in the same EMPLOYEES table, there is an employee whose employee_id is 100, who works as a manager.</strong>

 ```sql